-Battle of the Persian Gates more than 2300 years ago.
-Alexander attacks Persepolis.
+Battle of the Persian Gates (Susian Gates).
+Alexander attacks the Persian city Persepolis.

-Farhad softly hugged her and replied, “I have loved you since the day my eyes fell upon your face.
+Farhad softly hugged her, “I have loved you since the day my eyes fell upon your face.
 May the gods protect you and the children.”
 With those words, he released her, picked up his hammer, and stepped out into the cold winter morning.

 Farhad rounded a corner and saw familiar faces in a small crowd.
 Approaching them, he was greeted, “Farhad!
 Good to see you and your mighty hammer.”

 Farhad smiled, raised his hammer sheepishly, and said, “Good day, Samir, Mehdi, Javad.
 I feel much better knowing you will be at my side.”